Rearrangements during slow compression of a jammed two-dimensional emulsion: Results

-Clearly both $\vec{C}$ and $\sigma_{\rm div}$ have a similar influence on particle motion, as seen in Fig.~\ref{drcage}(a,b) and Fig.~\ref{direction}(c,d).
+Clearly both $\vec{C}$ and $\sigma_{\rm div}$ have a similar influence on particle motion, as seen in Fig.~\ref{drcage}(a,b) and as quantified by Eq.~\ref{threevarfit}.
 Both quantities relate to the void structure around a droplet: $\vec{C}$ has geometric information from the nearest neighbors, and $\sigma_{\rm div}$ includes information also from second nearest neighbors.
 To examine correlations between these two quantities, Fig.~\ref{drcage}(c) shows a a heat map of the two quantities for all droplets at all times; they are indeed correlated.
-The red and blue lines show the mean $\sigma_{\rm div}$ as a function of $|\vec{C}|/l$ for lower and higher volume fractions, respectively, and in both cases there is a positive correlation between the two structural quantities.
+The lines with red triangles and blue circles show the mean $\sigma_{\rm div}$ as a function of $|\vec{C}|/l$ for lower and higher volume fractions, respectively, and in both cases there is a positive correlation between the two structural quantities.
 Are these two quantities redundant for predicting motion, or is one more useful than the other?
-To check this, we make a heat map of the magnitude of the cage relative displacement as a function of both variables in Fig.~\ref{drcage}(d).
-The blue data in the lower left corner shows that the smallest magnitude motion is for particles that have both small $\vec{C}/l$ and $\sigma_{\rm div}$.
+To check this, we make a heat map of the magnitude of the cage-relative displacement as a function of both variables in Fig.~\ref{drcage}(d).
+The darker data in the lower left corner shows that the smallest magnitude motion is for particles that have both small $|\vec{C}|/l$ and $\sigma_{\rm div}$.
 The right portion of the data suggests that $|\vec{C}|/l$ is more influential over droplet motion, in that droplets with small $\sigma_{\rm div}$ but large $|\vec{C}|/l$ are among the most mobile particles.
 That being said, droplets with small $|\vec{C}|/l$ but larger $\sigma_{\rm div}$ are slightly more mobile than those droplets with both quantities small.